NathanCustom Tailors

 If your body falls within a reasonable range of standard proportions -- and the majority of bodies do -- a well-executed made-to-measure suit will fit you beautifully.
 The marginal improvement from a from-scratch pattern versus a well-adjusted base pattern is real, but for most people it is not worth the 3x to 10x price premium.

-The bigger problem is brands calling MTM "bespoke" to justify higher prices.
-If someone takes 10-12 measurements, plugs them into software that adjusts a base pattern, and sends it to a factory -- that is made-to-measure.
+The bigger problem is brands calling MTM "bespoke" to justify higher prices -- and as we saw, a 2008 regulator ruling made that legally defensible.1 If someone takes 10-12 measurements, plugs them into software that adjusts a base pattern, and sends it to a factory -- that is made-to-measure.
 It can be excellent made-to-measure.
 But it is not bespoke, regardless of what the marketing deck says.

 How to spot the difference: Ask the tailor, "Do you draft an individual pattern for me from scratch, or do you adjust a base pattern?"
 If they hesitate or get vague, it is MTM with a rebrand.